AprilVilmin/Pewlett-Hackard-Analysis./README.md

 ## Results:
-- There are employees with 7 different job titles retiring from Pewlett Hackard See the retiring_titles table below
+- There are employees reiring from Pewlett Hackard have 7 different job titles
 - 72,458 are going to be retiring from Pewlett Hackard See the retiring_titles table below